Southwest, Other Airlines Cancel Over 1,000 Flights Due to Winter Storm in Midwest

-More than 1,000 Monday flights into or out of the United States have been canceled due to a severe winter storm in the Midwest, with about half of those operated by Southwest Airlines.
+More than 1,000 Monday flights into or out of the United States were canceled due to a severe winter storm in the Midwest, with about half of those operated by Southwest Airlines.

-A total of 1,019 flights were canceled as of 3 p.m.
-Pacific Time, according to flight-tracking service FlightAware.
+A total of 1,130 flights were canceled by the end of the day, according to flight-tracking service FlightAware.

 Low-cost carrier Southwest earlier this month faced U.S. government backlash for canceling 16,700 flights over the holidays as it grappled with bad weather and outdated technology.

-The company has scrapped about 12% of its Monday schedule, while American Airlines has canceled 6%, or 200 flights.
+The company scrapped about 12% of its Monday schedule, while American Airlines canceled 6%, or 200 flights.

 The airports hit hardest were Dallas Love Field, Dallas-Fort Worth International, Austin Bergstrom International and Houston Bush International, all in Texas.
 Las Vegas’ Harry Reid International and Colorado’s Denver International were also experiencing significant delays.

-For Tuesday so far, 797 flights are scheduled to be canceled into or out of the United States.
+So far on Tuesday, 1,031 flights have been canceled into or out of the United States, with American Airlines accounting for 10% of the total.

-The arrivals board at San Diego International Airport showed numerous evening delays and cancellations, but only four morning departures through 8:15 a.m. on Tuesday were listed as cancelled.
+The arrivals board at San Diego International Airport showed numerous evening delays and cancellations Monday, but by Tuesday morning there were only a handful.

 Southwest and other major U.S. airlines have issued winter weather waivers.
 A waiver allows customers to change their itinerary with no fare differences if they remain in the same cabin as originally booked.